Giving Cow’s Milk to Babies

 Though milk is a popular drink around the world, it may seem surprising that it isn’t recommended for infants from the go.
 However, once the one-year age barrier is crossed, one can transition towards milk and milk-based products.

 If your child is allergic to cow’s milk or lactose intolerant, here are some alternatives that you could try giving him instead.

 A popular alternative to cow’s milk, soy milk is widely available and affordable throughout the country.
 This also has a similar nutritional value as that of cow’s milk.
 However, soy milk is an acquired taste that your child must get used to.

 2. Coconut Milk

-Rich in Vitamin B12 and Vitamin D, coconut milk is healthy and readily available, as well.
-It is also creamy tastes great.
+Rich in Vitamin B12 and Vitamin D, coconut milk is healthy and readily available as well.
+It is also creamy and tastes great.
 One con to this alternative is that coconut milk has a lower proportion of proteins and calcium to cow’s milk, so you may need to make up for the deficiency with other foods

 3. Almond Milk

 Almond milk has a neutral taste and creamy texture and is available in different flavours.
 This is also highly nutritional and low in calories.
 However, the price of this alternative is much higher.

 Cow’s milk can provide a baby with essential nutrients, once he turns one-year-old.
 It is neutral tasting and can be easily flavoured.
 However, make sure to follow precautions when introducing cow’s milk to your baby’s diet to ensure he is not allergic to it.

 Also Read: Goat Milk for Babies